-* 2010 Olympics, Canada wins gold on home soil for the first time.
-The winner, Alexandre Bilodeau, stated his older brother, Frederic who has cerebral palsy, was his inspiration.
+* At the 2010 Olympics in Vancouver, Canada wins the freestyle skiing gold medal on home soil for the first time.
+The winner, Alexandre Bilodeau, stated his older brother Frederic, who has cerebral palsy, was his inspiration.

-** And at the medal ceremony, when they played the Canadian national anthem, he was [[AddedAlliterativeAppeal strongly serenaded by a stadium-full of his super-supportive statesmen]].
+** And at the medal ceremony, when they played the Canadian national anthem, he was [[AddedAlliterativeAppeal strongly serenaded by a stadium-full of his super-supportive]] countrymen.
 You could hear the audience singing... over the music.

 * China's figure skating coach Yao Bin was considered one of the first pioneer Chinese skaters.
 But during the 1980 World Championships, he and his partner came last in the event, having only pictures to study from and learn moves from.
 They were ridiculed and laughed at for years.
 Guess what?
 Now he is the coach of Shen Xue and Zhao Hongbo, the first Chinese pair skaters to win a medal in the Olympics, three-time World Champions, six-time Grand Pix Final champions and as of Vancouver 2010, [[CrowningMomentOfAwesome the first Chinese skaters to win ]]''[[CrowningMomentOfAwesome gold]]'' in any figure skating category.
 The joy and pride in his face as he watched his former students finally getting the Olympic gold after all these years was just that sweet.

 ** Not only that, another one of his teams won the silver.
 CrowningMomentOfAwesome for Chinese figure skating.